-All programs listed are available for September (fall) entry and you are advised to submit your applications as soon as possible through your high school.
+All programs listed in the application are available for fall admission and we advise you to submit your application as soon as possible.

-If you are applying to programs that require interviews and/or auditions, you will be advised as to the date of your interview/audition.
+If you apply to programs that require interviews and/or auditions, we will advise you as to the date of your interview/audition.

-Windsor will accept applications during the summer for fall admission.
-January (winter) and June (summer) admission is available for most programs.
-Please check with the university for details.
+We will accept applications during the summer for fall admission.
+Winter (January) and summer (June) admission are available for most programs.
+Check with us for details.